mgravell/pigrostat/README.md

 I'll keep this option up my sleeve, but it doesn't seem useful unless I'm using [a lot more relays](https://thepihut.com/products/industrial-8-channel-relay-module-for-raspberry-pi-pico), and the length of the wire on most sensors makes it impractical (and prone to cable hell).
 Given the price of the components, in all honesty if I wanted that I'd probably just go with multiple entire Pico+sensor+relay setups.

-Finally, we will want to enclose the device - even if we limit ourselves to low DC voltages, we don't want random debris falling on either the relays or the Pico pins.
-Since I don't have a 3D printer, I'm looking at [things like this](https://www.switchelectronics.co.uk/pages/search-results-page?q=enclosure), but I need to see the final size before I order anything.

 ## The software